mkermani144/wanna/help/task_query.md

 #### Period
 Period part of task query determines period of time in which you want to do the task.
 It should come exactly after the last `@` character in task query.
 Period is composed of a number, and optionally one of the characters `d`, `w` or `m` indicating day, week and month respectively.
 If you don't specify any of the characters, `d` is selected by default.
 If you specify neither the number nor the character, `1d` is chosen as period.
 Such a task (with period of one day) is called one-day task.
 So, for example, in `Go gym @ ~2h` period is 1 day, in `Call Joseph @5 ~2` period is 5 days and in `Read 10 pages of book X @5w ~20` period is 5 weeks.

+#### Starting point
+Next part is starting point.
+Starting point should come exactly after the plus (`+`) sign which comes after period part.
+This part determines when the task period will start.
+It has a format quite like period.
+If you don't specify starting point, today will be chosen by default.
+So, for instance, in `Go gym @ ~2h+3` starting point is 3 days from now.